 About The Team

-We are a team that brings together the University of Ottawa, the City of Ottawa, local Community Health & Resource Centres, Ottawa Public Health, United Way East Ontario, Champlain Local Health Integration Network, and other community-based partners.
+We are a team that brings together Bruyère Health Research Institute, the University of Ottawa, the City of Ottawa, local Community Health & Resource Centres, Ottawa Public Health, United Way East Ontario, Champlain Local Health Integration Network, and other community-based partners.
 Our goal is to better understand the neighbourhoods in which we live, work and play in order to offer evidence about the dimensions that are important for community health and well-being.
 We also provide the City of Ottawa, health service providers, social service agencies, community organizations and residents with information on neighbourhoods in Ottawa in order to help them to identify what is working well, and where community development is needed.

 This project models ways that university, city, and community can collaborate effectively.
 Our multidisciplinary, multisectoral Steering Committee enables and supports the networking and knowledge exchange needed in this project.
 The ONS is composed of the following: